-- Hebrew and Jewish literacy
+- Jewish Learning

-In the past, Fellows have volunteered in hospitals, news media, environmental organizations, branches of government, domestic violence shelters, civil rights organizations, with youth at risk, with Shoah survivors, and in peace and dialogue organizations and more.
-Fellows have learned in various yeshivot and have conducted private tutorials with Israeli academics, rabbis and leading figures in the arts, the social service sector, and government.
-They have created new initiatives, new programs and even new organizations.
+In the past, Fellows have volunteered in hospitals, environmental organizations, branches of government, domestic violence shelters, civil rights organizations, with youth at risk, with Shoah survivors and more.
+Fellows have conducted private tutorials with Israeli academics, rabbis, artists, and activists.
+They’ve created new initiatives, new programs and even new organizations.
 They have taught courses, hiked across the country, learned languages, created award-winning films and engaged in a variety of artistic endeavors.
 In short, Fellows are encouranged to learn and grow through a broad, and ever-evolving, variety of activities.